spamsch/website/packages/shared/content/blog/wta-baseline-modernization.md

 ## Lessons Worth Sharing

 Replacing mission-critical systems is as much about governance as code.
-By pairing containerised services with relentless communication, I delivered a modern platform without missing a single tournament deadline.
+By pairing containerised services with relentless communication, I delivered a modern platform end-to-end without missing a single tournament deadline.
 Today Baseline is a foundation the WTA can evolve instead of a liability they tiptoe around.